Animals in Uganda

 If you’re lucky enough to consider a wildlife-watching experience while on safari in Uganda, consider visiting Uganda’s magnificent wildlife destinations.
 The thrills of a typical African safari are many.

 On a self-drive safari trip, you might have anxious antelopes springing across the road as you approach while their mellower buddies stand there outside your window, twitching their tails in the sunlight.

-If you’ve chosen to hoist yourself up into a safari truck, you may find yourself chauffeured into the midst of a herd of elephants, their wrinkled hides almost close enough to touch or park right in front of a large herd of buffalo lying in a field on a night drive and experience the adrenaline hike with dangerously skittish beasts like the twinkle of dozens of tiny eyes in the moonlight.
+Suppose you’ve planned an all-inclusive Uganda safari and chosen to hoist yourself up into a safari truck.
+In that case, you may find yourself chauffeured into the midst of a herd of elephants, their wrinkled hides almost close enough to touch or park right in front of a large herd of buffalo lying in a field on a night drive and experience the adrenaline hike with dangerously skittish beasts like the twinkle of dozens of tiny eyes in the moonlight.

 A walking safari among the African bush with an expert local will deliver the right jilt of experience up your spine.
-Boat trips can offer close-up Uganda mammals experiences that a revered by many a traveler.
+Boat trips can offer a front-row seat of watching animals in Uganda, an experience revered by many a traveler.

 What follows is an overview of the large and small mammal species known to occur in Uganda, pointing out the distribution and habitat within Uganda’s wildlife destinations.
 Click on the appropriate link to find a detailed description of the animal.

 But first, get familiar with what a traveler may consider the most dangerous animals in Uganda.